MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 In the [Azure portal](https://portal.azure.com/#home) select **Azure Active Directory** -> **Mobility (MDM and MAM)** -> **Microsoft Intune**.
 Then configure the **MDM user scope**, you will need to select **All**.

-Please review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set up.
+Review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set-up.

 ### 3. Register devices in Windows Autopilot

 Your devices must be registered in Windows Autopilot before first setup.
-For MEM documentation on device registration please see [Adding devices to Autopilot](/mem/autopilot/add-devices).
+For MEM documentation on device registration, see [Adding devices to Autopilot](/mem/autopilot/add-devices).

 There are three primary ways to register HoloLens devices: